Research

 The Real Cost of AI Code Rot: Maintainability Collapses Within 12 Months

 The pattern is consistent across multiple independent datasets: AI coding tools front-load productivity gains and back-load maintenance costs.
-The timeline is p
+The timeline is predictable.

 March 2026